IshantL/OOPS-in-JS/README.md

 if name of the property is not valid identifier then also it is benificial to use the computed property.

 - Enumerating Properties
+for iterating we have for in loop and to check whether the object have the property we can use if( a in obj)

+- Abstraction